kevinolega/callcentertrainingtips/_posts/2020-07-05-intuition-grammar.md

 This method applies to cellphone and computer repair.

-This method appies to fixing customer service and sales spiels.
+This method applies to fixing customer service and sales spiels.

 This method applies to problem solving.